visyat/RISCV-OoO-CPU/README.md

 # a0=8, a1=28676
 ```
-Feel free to load your own instructions into `evaluation-hex.txt` for testing or substitute another bytecode file in `/src/IMFetch.v`.
+Feel free to load your own instructions into `evaluation-hex.txt` for testing or substitute another hex file in `/src/IMFetch.v`.

 ## Components and Specifications
 1. **Instruction Read-Only Memory (ROM)**: One instruction fetch per cycle